-The 2019 season is Scott Brown’s seventh season as the pitching coach and fourth as associate head coach at Vanderbilt.
-Brown has helped the Commodores go 270-125-1 and strike out a nation-high 3,563 batters during his six seasons.
+The 2021 season is Scott Brown’s ninth as the pitching coach and sixth as associate head coach at Vanderbilt.
+Brown has helped the Commodores go 342-142-1 (.706) and strike out a nation-high 4,546 batters during his eight seasons.

-During Brown’s tenure, 21 Commodore pitchers have been selected in the MLB Draft, including nine in the first three rounds.
-Since 2013, six different Vandy pitchers have been named All-America.
+During Brown’s tenure, 27 Commodore pitchers have been selected in the MLB Draft, including nine in the first three rounds.
+Since 2013, nine different Vandy pitchers have been named All-America.

-Brown has helped the Dores to the NCAA Tournament six times, including four NCAA Super Regional appearances.
+Brown has helped the Dores to two national championships, three College World Series finals appearances, seven NCAA Tournaments and five NCAA Super Regional appearances.

 The Dores finished the 2018 season ranked 20th nationally with 9.4 strikeouts per nine innings.
 Right-hander Mason Hickman was named freshman All-America following while four Commodores heard their name called during the MLB Draft.

 The 2017 season resulted in Brown’s fifth first-round arm taken in the MLB Draft when the Atlanta Braves selected Kyle Wright with the fifth overall pick.
 The right-hander started 16 games for the Dores and went 5-6 with a 3.40 ERA.
 He struck out a team-high 121 in 103.1 innings pitched.
 He was named first-team All-SEC, joining Carson Fulmer as Commodore pitchers to nab first-team honors.